PaperPrototype/themachinery-books/tutorials/src/the_truth/custom_asset/part1.md

 Sometimes it is necessary to create an asset via code.
 The Asset Browser plugin provides a solution for this the `tm_asset_browser_add_asset_api`.
 With this API assets can be created and added to the current project.

-To add an asset to the asset browser and therefore create a few steps are needed.
-First, the correct type needs to be retrieved from the truth via the type hash (in this example, `TM_TT_TYPE_HASH__MY_ASSET`).
-After that, we should create an object of the correct type.
-When that is done, we can request the asset browser API if the API not globally accessible.
+To add an asset to the asset browser a few steps are needed.

+1. First, we need to pick the correct type.
+We need to request it from the truth via the type hash (in this example, `TM_TT_TYPE_HASH__MY_ASSET`).
+2. Secondly, we should create an object of the correct type.
+3. Then we can request the asset browser API if the API not globally accessible.

 > If we already requested the API, we do not need to do this step and can use the already defined instance of the API.

+4. We need to create a undo scope.
+(We could also use `TM_TT_NO_UNDO_SCOPE`) but its not recommended!
-After this, we create a undo scope.
-Then, we should decide if we should highlight the new asset in the Asset Browser. (`should_select=true`)
-If that's needed, an instance of the current UI is required.
-Then, the magic can happen.
+5. Then, we should decide if we should highlight the new asset in the Asset Browser. (`should_select=true`) If that's needed, an instance of the current UI is required.
+6. Then, the magic can happen and we can call the function `add` of the `tm_asset_browser_add_asset_api`

 The following code example will demonstrate how to add my_asset via code to the current project.